Congratulations and best wishes to the lovely bride and dashing groom!

 Weddings are a time of joy and celebration.
 Many choices must be made in the planning of that special day.
 Amongst those choices is selecting the right music for your wedding ceremony and reception.
 The music you choose can make your wedding even more elegant, remarkable, and touching.

 “Laurent Fourgo & His Ensemble” will make your matrimony dreams come true!
-Whether you choose the Combo or Orchestra format, we promise to make your ceremony the most memorable occasion possible.
+Whatever Combo size you choose, we promise to make your ceremony the most memorable occasion possible.
 Many of the band members are classically trained musicians—virtuosos in piano, upright bass, guitar, flute, sax, and trumpet.
 For an even richer tone, violins can be added upon request.
 Coordinating the musical entertainment for your wedding will never be so easy.
 With us, you are dealing with a lead person and a superbly unified band.
 You are also treated to a vast musical assortment—at a reasonable and economical cost.

-Laurent Fourgo & His Ensemble is happy to offer the following instrumentations for your wedding ceremony:
+Laurent Fourgo & His Ensemble is happy to offer the following instrumentation for your wedding ceremony:

 Laurent Fourgo & His Ensemble is happy to offer the following musical suggestions and guidelines, so that you may choose the best arrangements for your special day.
 Musical arrangements may be broken into the following categories: